Capability Review Program

 Capability reviews are an investment in long-term capability.
 They are conducted in partnership with agencies, complement existing initiatives within agencies, and provide an independent evidence base for further targeted change.

-Capability reviews apply a consistent framework – a structured approach that assesses agencies against comparable standards.
+Reviews are conducted in line with a Capability Review Framework that supports a structured approach assessing agencies against comparable standards.
 This helps share best practice between agencies and identify common themes.

-Review findings are set out in a report delivered to the APS Commissioner.
+Review findings are set out in a report delivered to the agency head and APS Commissioner.
 Agencies then develop and implement action plans to raise capability.
 Agency capability review reports and action plans are published on this web page.

 Reviewers